Back to top

 job.schedule();

-A more advanced implementation could for example implement a Progress Monitoring OSGi Service and report progress to the user interface via the EventAdmin service.
+A more advanced implementation could, for example, implement a progress monitoring OSGi Service and report progress to the user interface via the event service.

 To activate progress reporting in the status line in Eclipse 3.x you have to activate progress reporting in preWindowOpen() method of the WorkbenchWindowAdvisor.